 - See your doctor for medical advice before you leave home.
 Travel vaccinations will probably be required and malaria tablets will be needed when you visit certain parts of Vietnam.

-- Don’t flush your toilet paper when you are travelling in Vietnam.
+- Don’t flush your toilet paper.
 Use the bin provided.
 The sewerage systems can’t handle it.

 - For peace of mind, a Travel Insurance policy is essential, especially if you’re travelling solo in Vietnam.
-You’ll know that you’re covered, whatever happens, while you’re travelling in Vietnam.
+You’ll know that you’re covered, whatever happens.

 Travel Safety in Vietnam

 Vietnam is generally a very safe place to visit but do watch out for petty theft and scams, especially if you’re travelling solo.
 One of the most overwhelming experiences on my solo trip to Vietnam was arriving in a new place and being met by a throng of taxi drivers.

 Here are some tips for travel safety in Vietnam:

 - Plan ahead and know where you’re going when you are travelling in Vietnam as this will help you to survive the taxi driver ambush at major airports, train & bus stations.

-- Riding on the back of a motorbike taxi or Xe Om is a fun way to get around when you’re travelling solo in Vietnam.
+- Riding on the back of a motorbike taxi or Xe Om is a fun way to get around as a solo traveller in Vietnam.
 It’s cheaper than taking a regular taxi but you can expect to breathe in more dust & exhaust.
 Ask your driver for a helmet & wear a facemask.

 - Find out if it’s safe to be out alone at night.
 Ask your hotel reception for local safety advice.
 I was told in Hanoi that it wasn’t safe to walk alone in the dark so I teamed up with other travellers for safety.

 - Know where you are and where you’re going when you’re travelling solo in Vietnam.
 Take a Vietnam Travel Guide Book with you as it’s packed with information and will help you to plan a great trip.
 I always travel with a trusted Lonely Planet Guide.